Jamesmg10/Capstone1/README.md

 &
 </ul>
 <ul>
-2. If any state regarding gun violence had any effect on growing gun related incidents.
+2. If any state passed gun legislation that had any effects on growing gun related incidents.
 </ul>
 </p>
 <p>